Give Him a Normal Life

 - In Dragon Ball Z, Chi-Chi wants Gohan to study hard to make something of himself instead of being a fighter like Goku.

-- In One Piece, Luffy's Disappeared Dad was unknown to him until revealed to him by his grandfather.
+- Luffy's Disappeared Dad was unknown to him until revealed to him by his grandfather.
 That's probably because his father is Dragon the Revolutionary, the most dangerous criminal in the world.
-It's strongly hinted that Dragon left Luffy to give him a semblance of a normal life as he'd no doubt be targeted by the World Government if his relation to Dragon had been known.
+It's strongly hinted that he left Luffy to give him a semblance of a normal life as he'd no doubt be targeted by the World Government if his relation to him had been known.
 Dragon is even seen in a flashback sharply cutting off a subordinate who guesses about the location of his family.
 When that relation is ultimately revealed, Luffy has already become a world-famous pirate and his father remarks simply that he's not a child anymore.

-- And it turns out Garp did the exact same thing for his rival Gold Roger, by taking in his son when his mother Rouge fell victim to Death by Childbirth.
+- It turns out Garp did the exact same thing for his rival Gold Roger, by taking in his son when his mother Rouge fell victim to Death by Childbirth.

 - In the beginning of the final arc of the Sailor Moon anime series, Sailor Stars, Setsuna (Sailor Pluto) takes baby Hotaru (Sailor Saturn) away from her father to live with her, as well as Haruka (Sailor Uranus) and Michiru (Sailor Neptune), who are concerned at the amount of knowledge that Hotaru takes in.
 Michiru laments that she wanted Hotaru to grow up like a normal girl.